sahilmalhotra0510/io/template/feed/README.md

 [About OpenEPD](https://www.buildingtransparency.org/programs/openepd/)
 [Material Search](https://buildingtransparency.org/ec3/material-search) - Google Login works
 [OpenEPD API](https://openepd.buildingtransparency.org/) - Swagger UI
+<a href="https://docs.google.com/spreadsheets/d/1q2TW0GlLlK7yH3k5TSsWGmXyL94KPI9VUWWv9vid63A/edit">OpenEPD spreadsheet</a> - Are these variable also accessible in the API?
+<a href="https://buildingtransparency.org/ec3/creator-contacts/epds">How to Get an EPD</a> - Includes  “nutrition label” image
+<a href="https://www.oneclicklca.com/simple-epd-guide/" target="epdGuide">EPD Guide</a> - One Click LCA<br>

 The API key expires every 72 hours.
-The 401 error is replaced by a list when you update the key.
+The 401 error below is replaced by a list when you update the key.
 (Currently you have to [download our repos](../../../localsite/start/steps/) to edit the key)

-<b>TO DO:</b> Allow site users to enter their BuildingTransparency key here.
+<b>TO DO:</b> Allow site users to enter their own BuildingTransparency key here.
 Use [javascript sample on starter page](../../../localsite/start/steps/).

 *Your API Key (Not yet activated):*
 <input type="text" id="btKey" class="textInput" style="width:210px" placeholder="Your API Key"  autofocus onfocus="this.select()" oninputX="updateKey()"><br><br>